In the animal kingdom, dogs are among the most humans’ favourite animals.

 Puppies don’t respond well to punishment, including verbal reprimands and physical corrections or spankings.
 This is because they don’t know the difference between what they’re doing right and wrong, so it’s not a good idea to use these types of techniques.
 The most important thing is that you find training methods that your pup will respond well to!

 What are some things I should avoid when training my puppy?

 - Spanking or hitting them

 - Not being consistent with rewards and punishments

 How will I know if my puppy is having problems?

 If your dog is housebreaking, they might start having accidents in the house because they don’t understand what you want from them.
-You might see them nibbling or chewing on things and not taking direction well, too.
-You should get help for these problems right away so that you can correct them quickly before they become harder to fix.
+You might see them nibbling, chewing on things, and not taking direction well.
+You should get help for these problems immediately so that you can correct them quickly before they become harder to fix.

-In conclusion, it’s crucial to remember that puppies are a lot like children.
-They need discipline and guidance to grow into well-behaved adults, which is why training them properly from the beginning is so essential.
+In conclusion, it’s crucial to remember that puppies are much like children.
+They need discipline and guidance to grow into well-behaved adults, which is why training them properly from the beginning is essential.
 If you’re feeling overwhelmed or don’t know where to start with your new pup, this article should help give you some direction on how best to train your puppy for success.